Pencil: Carbon pencils

 Carbon pencils are generally made of a mixture of clay and lamp black, but are sometimes blended with charcoal or graphite depending on the darkness and manufacturer.
 They produce a fuller black than graphite pencils, are smoother than charcoal, and have minimal dust and smudging.
 They also blend very well, much like charcoal.

 Colored

 Colored pencils, or pencil crayons, have wax-like cores with pigment and other fillers.
-Several colors are sometimes blended together.
+Several colors are sometimes blended.

 Grease

-Grease pencils can write on virtually any surface (including glass, plastic, metal and photographs).
+Grease pencils can write on virtually any surface (including glass, plastic, metal, and photographs).
 The most commonly found grease pencils are encased in paper (Berol and Sanford Peel-off), but they can also be encased in wood (Staedtler Omnichrom).

 Watercolor

 Watercolor pencils are designed for use with watercolor techniques.
 Their cores can be diluted by water.
-The pencils can be used by themselves for sharp, bold lines.
+The pencils can be used on their own for sharp, bold lines.
 Strokes made by the pencil can also be saturated with water and spread with brushes.